Focused digital cohort selection from social media using the metric backbone of biomedical knowledge graphs: Data and methods

 In this way, we build biomedically-relevant (proximity and isomorphic distance) KGs from each of four social media platforms.
 Taken together, the users whose posts contribute to at least one edge in any of the KGs form the initial digital cohort, shown in Table \ref{tab:full_users}.
 Approximately 95\% of users whose posts were collected are retained in the initial digital cohort.
-Similarly, almost all posts (approximately 99\%) are retained.
+Similarly, approximately 99\% of posts are retained.